Colfax Cutural Center 2004/February 6, 2004

 noticed some dramatic changes in her painting.

-"It's more horizontal," she says with
+"It's more horizontal," she says with a laugh,

-on display at the Colfax Cultural Center.
+at the Colfax Cultural Center.

-Her densely packed, mostly up-and-down compositions, inspired
+Her densely packed compositions, inspired by such picturesque

-that transform the agrarian landscape from season to season.
+transform the agrarian landscape from season to season.

-more to the areas outside of town, the farmland and fields.
+Webb says.
+"I respond more to the areas outside of

-...
-I find that horizon, the sky and just the expanse of
+the sky and the expanse of the surroundings liberating,

-the surroundings kind of liberating, in a way."
+in a way."

 That sense of freedom infuses every canvas, from the loose

-organization of space to the spontaneity of the brush work
+organization of space to the spontaneity of the brush-work

 to the bold (sometimes improbably bold for subjects drawn